SemanticComputing/federated-sparql-search-widget/readme.md

     sparql-widget.css
     ````

-2. Add the following script elements into your web page:
+2. Add the following script and link elements into your web page:

    jQuery: